matan-h/ddebug/readme.md

 * [watchpoints](https://github.com/gaogaotiantian/watchpoints) - for `dd.watch` and `dd.unwatch`
 * [inputimeout](https://pypi.org/project/inputimeout) - to ask to start pdb debugger in error hooks
 * [friendly_traceback](https://github.com/aroberge/friendly-traceback) - for explanation on the error in error-hooks
-* [stackprinter](https://github.com/cknd/stackprinter) - to create the traceback before friendly-traceback in error hooks
+* [rich](https://github.com/willmcgugan/rich) - to create the traceback before friendly-traceback in error hooks and for `dd.inspect` function

 ## Contribute
 On all errors, problems or suggestions please open a [github issue](https://github.com/matan-h/ddebug/issues)